Do You Qualify for Weight Loss Surgery?

 5) Understand the risks and benefits of this procedure.
 You need to be healthy enough to withstand the potential risks.

-It is essential to be fully informed before evaluating weight loss surgery.
+Once you find out if you’re a candidate for weight loss surgery, it is essential to be fully informed before evaluating weight loss surgery.
 Understand and accept the risks and benefits.